plotly/plotly.github.io/_posts/2015-05-20-zoom-pan-hover-controls-in-plotly-graphs.md

     <script data-plotly="Dreamshot:628" src="https://plot.ly/embed.js" async></script>
 </div>

 Plotly offers free, online tools for analyzing data and making graphs.
-In this tutorial we’ll show you how to bring your graphing and data analysis to the next level with zoom, pan, and hover.
-Make sure to check out our other [tutorials](http://help.plot.ly/tutorials/)!
+You can bring your graphing and data analysis to the next level with zoom, pan, and hover.

 In this guide, we'll show you how to